 Formerly Sharon Bonaventure, she married John Quarles on July 19, 2014 in Aiken, S.C.

-Kadija (pronounced: ka-DEE-ja) Dickens is in her fourth season as the assistant women’s volleyball coach for Augusta University and aided the team to their best record in school history in her first year.
+Kadija (pronounced: ka-DEE-ja) Dickens is in her fifth season as the assistant women’s volleyball coach for Augusta University and aided the team to their best record in school history in her first year.

 With Dickens on the coaching staff, Augusta reached the NCAA Tournament for the first time in school history in 2014, has had three Peach Belt All-Conference selections, Eight PBC All-Academic honorees, and Jessica Hedrick was named the PBC Freshman of the Year.